-We are involved in various legal, environmental and regulatory proceedings.
+We and our subsidiaries are involved in various other legal, environmental and regulatory proceedings.
 We believe that adequate provisions have been made and accordingly believe that the ultimate disposition of such matters will not have a material adverse effect upon our overall financial position or results of operations.
-See also Notes 3 and 4 for discussions of FERC proceedings and KCC regulatory proceedings, and Note 11 for a discussion of a federal investigation of Westar Energy by the United States Attorney's Office and Note 12 for a discussion of the inquiry by the Securities and Exchange Commission and the indictment of our chief executive officer.
+See also Notes 6 and 7 for discussion of FERC proceedings, Note 17 for a discussion of a federal investigation by the United States Attorney's Office and Note 19 for a discussion of an inquiry by the Securities and Exchange Commission and the indictment of our chief executive officer.

-10. RELATED PARTY TRANSACTIONS
+16. RELATED PARTY TRANSACTIONS